 The purpose of this course is to present the principles and methods of epidemiology and their application in the study of oral and orofacial diseases.
 Special emphasis is given to observational and experimental research designs and to the techniques of dental survey research.
 The course includes a detailed examination of clinical measures of oral health status and socio-dental indicators.
-Students have the opportunity to apply the skills taught to the preparation of a comprehensive research proposal.
-(Not offered in 2012-2013).
+Students have the opportunity to apply the skills taught to the preparation of a comprehensive research proposal. (available in 2013-14).